mbhdra/mbhdra/README.md

 - 👋 Hi, I’m Bahadır.
-I am a computer scientist and software engineer from Turkey.
+I am a computer scientist and software engineer from Germany.

 <!---
 mbhdra/mbhdra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.